 Pasta is another culinary gift from Italy, and each region has its own way of preparing it.
 For example, in the piedmont region, agnolotti pasta is square, filled with meat, and crimped.
 Farfalle is the signature pasta of the Lombardy region.
 You may know it as bowtie or butterfly pasta.
 It’s usually served with a concoction of tomato and basil.
 Gigli is a type of pasta from Tuscanny in Central Italy and dates all the way back to the Renaissance.
 It’s named after Florence’s Gigli lily (no wonder the food there is amazing).
 Eating pasta in Italy comes with rules.
 You don’t overcook it, eat it with chicken, or douse it with ketchup.

 New York City’s honking yellow cabs are iconic, and no one leaves London without a ride on a red double-decker bus.
 The motorized iconic equivalency in Italy is a Vespa.
 If you’ve read any romance novels set in Italy, you’ve heard of them.
 The stylish little scooters have also been featured many times on the silver screen.
 Audry Hepburn, scarf flying in the wind, buzzed around with Gregory Peck on one in Roman Holiday.
 And Anita Ekberg toured Italy’s streets on a Vespa in La Dolch Vita.

-The list of Italy’s contribution to the world of art is seemingly infinite, so much so, the words art and Italy are practically synonymous.
+The list of Italy’s contributions to the world of art is seemingly infinite, so much so, the words art and Italy are practically synonymous.
 Italy’s Michelangelo, Leonardo Da Vinci, Caravaggio, Bernini, and Titian are among the most celebrated artists of all time.
 The reason?
 Possibly because during the Renaissance era, everyone was happy and loaded with cash after years of oppression.
 The wealthy sought promising artists for commissioning to do nothing but paint.
 So paint they did.
 And today museums, churches, and other buildings in Italy are filled with their work.